 It's October 1978, AC/DC's Powerage tour finds its way to the University of Essex in Colchester, and The BBC sends its cameras along to capture the show for its Rock Goes To College series.
 Joining the set during a frantic Live Wire, the first thing the viewer sees is 23-year-old guitarist Angus Young, that curious, leg-pumping, head-jerking, peacock shuffle already in place.
 He's wearing the familiar school uniform and satchel.
 Thirty years on, AC/DC have a new album, Angus Young is 53, and absolutely nothing has changed.
 It's like discovering that Nadia Comăneci is still hoisting herself up onto the parallel bars and scoring 10s.

 Rock bands aren't supposed to work like this.
 When the group formed in the Sydney suburb of Burwood in 1973, progressive rock was the career of choice for the serious guitarist, but AC/DC's approach was considerably more lo-brow; a wilfully, joyously juvenile world where boys were forever 15 and girls only existed between the pages of well-thumbed adult magazines.
 Since then, they've resolutely ploughed the same puerile furrow, untouched by punk and everything that's followed, never leaving the comfortable boogie bubble that might expose them to other influences, leave them open to alternative ways of plying their trade, or even grow up.
 They haven't released a cover version since 1976 (Chuck Berry's School Days, naturally), and yet, somehow, they've become one of the best-selling acts in the world.
-1980's none-more-brilliant Back In Black, which introduced Brian Johnston as replacement for the ill-fated Bon Scott (Johnston, bizarrely, is still seen as the new boy, despite being in the band for over quarter of a century) has sold more copies than Sgt.
+1980's none-more-brilliant Back In Black, which introduced Brian Johnson as replacement for the ill-fated Bon Scott (Johnson, bizarrely, is still seen as the new boy, despite being in the band for over quarter of a century) has sold more copies than Sgt.
 Pepper, Saturday Night Fever and Bat Out Of Hell.
 Since signing with Columbia in 2003, they've sold 18,000,000 records without releasing a new album.
 The band's reluctance to change the it-ain't-broke formula extends into the digital age, where their refusal to allow tracks from Black Ice to be sold as downloads is probably less of a political decision than it is a reflection of the fact that iTunes simply wasn't a consideration last time they had a new record to flog.
 Plus ca change, plus c'est la meme chose.

 Over the last couple of decades, AC/DC haven't released any bad albums: they've just released albums that aren't as good as Back In Black.
 Black Ice is another, but that's OK, because no one really expects anything else: everything is as it should be.
 The riffs are still pummelling, danceable brutes, Brian Johnston (60 years old) is still singing about schoolgirls (Rock n' Roll Train), while Rock n' Roll Dream, She Likes Rock n' Roll and, uhm, Rocking All The Way are further examples of the benefits of musical stasis.
 Highlights include the lurching stomp of She's On Fire, the fearsome War Machine, and the title track's churning bounce.
-Nothing veers from Plan A, except for a few bizarre seconds in Stormy May Day, where Johnston's trademark gargle is dropped in favour of a voice that sounds more, well, like David Coverdale's.
+Nothing veers from Plan A, except for a few bizarre seconds in Stormy May Day, where Johnson's trademark gargle is dropped in favour of a voice that sounds more, well, like David Coverdale's.
 Thankfully, normal service is resumed pretty quickly.
 Long may it continue.

 Dark Night Of The Soul first appeared in June of last year as a lush, limited-edition picture book containing a blank disc and a set of clearly exasperated instructions: "For Legal Reasons, enclosed CD-R contains no music.
 Use it as you will."
 With the tracks available online via American radio network NPR, the sub-text was pretty clear: download this while you can, because it might not see the light of day.
 A year later, the original book fetches a healthy three figures on eBay, the lawyers have settled (the reasons for the dispute have never been made clear, although EMI's involvement suggests it might just have something to do with producer Danger Mouse's Beatles/Grey Album shenanigans), the project finally has an official release, and two of the participants are dead – co-producer Mark Linkous from self-inflicted gunshot wounds, and singer Vic Chestnutt after an overdose of muscle relaxants that left him in a coma.